 It will help you in choosing the right WordPress theme enormously if you think about the goal and purpose of your website from the beginning.
 Do you want to start a blog with news and information or is your goal a more complex corporate website?

-If you can already define the goal of your website, concentrate your selection on appropriate topics or industries.
+If you can already determine the goal of your website, focus your selection on appropriate topics or industries.

 Here is a small list of possible industries and applications: